Mount Eden Avenue station

 The Mount Eden Avenue station is a local station on the IRT Jerome Avenue Line of the New York City Subway.
-Located at the intersection of Mount Eden and Jerome Avenues in the Highbridge neighborhood of the Bronx, it is served by the 4 train at all times.
+Located at the intersection of Mount Eden and Jerome Avenues in the Tremont and Morris Heights neighborhoods of the Bronx, it is served by the 4 train at all times.
 This station was constructed by the Interborough Rapid Transit Company as part of the Dual Contracts and opened in 1917.